ezekg/flint/README.md

 ###Recursive shorthand with identical context

 Use this if your nested context is *identical* across all breakpoints.
-The `context` is the span of the elements parent. **Pro tip:** `$context` can also be used to break out of the usual column count for a specific breakpoint.
-For example, if one of your breakpoints column count is `16`, you could use `$context: 24`, and it will calculate its width as if that breakpoint had a column count of `24`.
+The `context` is the span of the elements parent. ***Update:*** You can now use `$context: auto`, and we'll do all the calculations for you.
+Just be sure a container element actually exists or you'll get some weird output, or none at all.

 ```scss
 //  .parent {